Garvit2809/CS_F301_AES_DES_Cryptography/README.md

 # Profiler Comparison

-### Dhat (Memory Profiler)
-Dhat serves as the memory profiler, profiling Rust programs and tracking dynamic memory allocations and deallocations.
-Its insights into memory usage aid in identifying memory leaks and inefficiencies.

 ### VTune Profiler (Performance Analysis)
 VTune Profiler is harnessed to analyze C++ applications, offering comprehensive performance analysis capabilities.
 It encompasses CPU and memory analysis, thread profiling, and other metrics, providing a detailed understanding of the performance characteristics of the C++ implementation.

-The use of Dhat for Rust programs and VTune Profiler for C++ applications enables a nuanced assessment of both memory and performance aspects in each language effectively.
+The use of VTune Profiler for C++ applications enables a nuanced assessment of both memory and performance aspects in each language effectively.

 # DES Implementation